thamesblanq/thamesblanq/README.md

 I am Obiwulu Eric God's will, I stand tall, both in stature and in my passion for technology. 🇳🇬

-- 🔭 Fullstack MERN Developer, exploring the world of web development.
+- 🔭 Fullstack MERN Developer, exploring the world of web development. more proficient with frontend than backend
 - 🌱 Constantly learning, with a keen interest in Golang, Python for AI, and C++ for gaming.
 - 📚 Currently studying dentistry at the University of Lagos, embracing both the medical and tech worlds.
 - 🌌 Tech enthusiast with a love for innovation.
 Huawei and Apple have fueled my passion for the tech space.